skrey/yellow-extensions/features/command/README.md

 ## Examples

-Content file with options for building a static website:
+Content file with normal page:

     ---
     Title: Example page
+    ---
+    This website is made with Datenstrom Yellow.

+Content file with build options:

+    ---
+    Title: Example page
     Build: exclude
     ---
-    This page is not taken into account when building a static website.
+    This page is not included in a static website.

-Showing available commands:
+Showing available commands at the command line:

 `php yellow.php`